Baking macarons is one of the most difficult recipes to master. Our professional macaron recipe will help guide you to make Italian method macarons.

 - Let the macarons fully cool.
 Take one of the macaron shells and match it up with a good fit for itself.
 Match all of your macarons up and place face up.

 - Fill the macarons with your filling of choice.
-Filling ideas for your macarons include: buttercream icing. chocolate ganache, caramel sauce, etc. You can use a piping tip to give the icing a bit of a design if you like.
-Put the top of the macaron over top of the filling to create a sandwich.
+Filling ideas for your macarons include: buttercream icing, chocolate ganache, caramel sauce, etc. You can use a piping tip to give the icing a bit of a design if you like.
+The star tip works well for piping the macaron filling.
+Place the other macaron shell on top of the filling to create a sandwich.

 - Store the macarons in the fridge for 3 days or in the freezer for up to 1 month.